Teófilo Cubillas: Club career

+Early career

-Nicknamed "Nene" (the babe) for his boyish looks, Cubillas began his career with Alianza Lima at the age of 16 in 1966.
-Whilst at Alianza he was top scorer in the Peruvian Primera División in 1966 and 1970.
+Nicknamed "Nene" (the kid) for his boyish looks, Cubillas began his career with Alianza Lima at the age of 16 in 1966.
+While at Alianza, he was top scorer in the Peruvian Primera División in 1966 and 1970.

+Cubillas won the youth tournaments of 1965 and 1966.
+He made his debut at the age of 17 in the Peruvian Primera División with Alianza Lima.
+In his first season, he was the tournament's top scorer with 19 goals.
+In the summer of 1967, Cubillas, aged 18, made his international debut in a friendly match and scored a double in a 6-1 win over Independiente of Argentina.

+Directors of Deportivo Municipal and Alianza Lima formed a team in 1971 to play a series of friendly matches with the aim of bringing together Teófilo Cubillas with Hugo Sotil, another great star of the time, known as the Golden Pair, which left historic scorelines such as the victory over Benfica and the 4-1 thrashing of Bayern Munich.

-In 1972, he had his most successful season in several years.
-He was Libertadores Cup top scorer and South American Footballer of the Year.
+In 1972, Cubillas had his one of his most successful season in several years.
+He was the 1972 Copa Libertadores top scorer and elected South American Footballer of the Year.

+Basel

 In the summer of 1973, Cubillas transferred to Swiss football club FC Basel under head coach Helmut Benthaus.
 The Basler entrepreneur and transport company owner Ruedi Reisdorfer paid the transfer fee of £97,000.
-After playing in four Cup of the Alps games, Cubillas played his domestic league debut for his new club on 18 August in the away game against Chênois.
+After playing in four Cup of the Alps games, Cubillas played his Swiss league debut for the club on 18 August in the away game against Chênois.
 He scored his first goal for the club in the same game as Basel won 1–0.
 Cubillas scored two goals for Basel in the 1973–74 European Cup, the first of which in the 1st leg against Fram on 19 September 1973 and the second in the return leg on 20 September.
-He only remained at the club for six months, which was not long enough for him to show the extent of his talent.
-In these six months Cubillas played a total of 21 games for Basel scoring a total of eight goals.10 of these games were in the Nationalliga A, two in the Swiss Cup, four in the European Cup, four in the Cup of the Alps and one was a friendly game.
-He scored three goals in the league, two in the domestic cup, two in the European Cup and the other one was scored in the Cup of the Alps.
+He only remained at the club for six months, where Cubillas played a total of 21 games for Basel scoring a total of 8 goals.

-Later on, for the second half of the 1973–74 season he joined Portuguese club FC Porto for a fee of £200,000.
-In 1977, he returned to Alianza Lima.
+FC Porto, Sporting CP, FC Barcelona, AC Milan and Real Madrid took interest in Cubillas.
+But Basel was not willing to let the footballer go so soon.
+In December 1973, the Portuguese from Porto announced that they could raise enough money for the transfer, a commercial strategy that would be the last chance for Cubillas.
+Finally, Basel accepted and Cubillas was able to transfer to Portuguese club FC Porto for a fee of £200,000.